gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - Plugin cannot access classes from core Gradle plugins
 - Plugin can access classes from Gradle API
 - Plugin resolution fails when --offline is specified
+- Client follows redirect from server
+- Unicode characters in the response are interpreted correctly and don't cause strange behaviour
+- Plugin id and version numbers can contain URL meta chars and unicode chars (regardless of valid plugin ids not being allowed to contain non ascii alphanum or -) - request URLs should be well formed
+- Reasonable error message on network failure talking to plugin portal or repository containing plugin implementation

 ### Open questions

 - Is it worth validating the id/version returned by the service against what we asked for?

+## Story: Structured error response from plugin portal (when resolving plugin spec) is “forwarded to user”

+The plugin portal has a standardised JSON payload for errors.
+This story adds understanding of this to Gradle's interactions with the portal, by way of extracting the error information and presenting it to the user instead of a generic failure message.

+Any request to the plugin portal may return a “structured error response”.
+In some cases this may be part of the standard protocol for that endpoint.
+For example, a request for plugin metadata that targets the plugin metadata endpoint but resolves to a non existent plugin will yield a structured error response.
+The detail of the error response differentiates the response from a generic 404.

+### Test coverage

+- 4xx..500 response that isn't a structured error response (e.g. HTML) is handled
+- Response advertised as structured error response is of incompatible schema
+- Response advertised as structured error response is malformed JSON
+- Response advertised as structured error response is of compatible schema, but has extra unexpected elements

+### Open questions

+- What to use to unmarshall JSON responses?
+Jackson?
+Should the API couple to a marshaller at this level?

 ## Story: User is notified that Gradle version is no longer supported by plugin portal